thequantumturtle/2023-GenerativeAIForQuantum/_site/README.md

-# QuantumFall2021
+# Generative AI for Qauntum Computing and Machine Learning Software Implementations
-Quantum Class at CMU.
-2021
+Quantum and Generative AI Class at CMU Summer 2023